atom-dao/Learnweb3/Soulbound Tokens Smart Contract.md

 # Solving Bounty

 1. While creating the code use proper comments.
-2. Submission Deadline - 20th Jul.
-1:00 pm IST to 23rd Jul.
+2. Submission Deadline - 20th Aug.
+1:00 pm IST to 23rd Aug.
 1:00pm IST
 3. Fork the repo and create a pull request.